 Barca came into the second leg of this last-16 tie with a 3-1 lead, thanks in part to Messi himself, who grabbed the third away goal in the first leg win in Germany.
-There was no doubt that he was the star in this 7-1 victory at the Nou Camp, however.
+There was no doubt that he was the star in this 7-1 victory at the Camp Nou, though.

-This remains the only club match in Messi’s career that he’s scored five goals, while they came as part of his record-breaking 2011-12 season at Barcelona.
-That campaign saw him score a frightening 73 goals in 60 competitive club appearances – the most he’s scored in a single season at club level.
+This remains the only club game in Messi’s career in which he’s scored five goals, while they came as part of his record-breaking 2011-12 season at Barcelona.
+That campaign saw him score a frightening 73 goals in 60 appearances – the most he’s scored in a single season at club level.

 Whilst he was the first player to score five in a game in the Champions League era (since 1992), he wasn’t the first to do so in the history of the European Cup overall.
 Here are the 10 players to have scored five goals in a single European Cup match:

 Owe Ohlsson – IFK Göteborg vs. Linfield – 23 September 1959